 Lester Young

-Lester Young was born in Woodville, Mississippi, on August 27, 1909.
-His mother was Lizetta Young (née Johnson), and his father was Willis Handy Young, originally from Louisiana.
-Lester had two siblings – Leonidas Raymond, who became a drummer, and Irma Cornelia.
-He grew up in a musical family.
-His father was a teacher and band leader, and several other relatives performed professionally.
+Known for his hip, introverted style, he invented or popularized much of the hipsterjargon which came to be associated with the music.
 Young made his final studio recordings and live performances in Paris in March 1959 with drummer Kenny Clarke at the tail end of an abbreviated European tour during which he ate next to nothing and drank heavily.
 On a flight to New York City, he suffered from internal bleeding due to the effects of alcoholism and died in the early morning hours of March 15, 1959, only hours after arriving back in New York, at the age of 49.
+Young also influenced non-musicians such as Allen Ginsberg and Jack Kerouac.
+He is also said to have popularized use of the term “cool” to mean something fashionable.
+Another slang term he is rumoured to have popularized was the term “bread” for money.
+He would ask, “How does the bread smell?” when asking how much a gig was going to pay.